EtWnn/AlphaTerminal/README.md

 The class `GeneralIOMaker` and its method `compute` are used to compute the inputs and general outputs of matches.
 This involve a lot of files to be created and will certainly overload your PC.
 So close every unnecessary thing and let your computer run (even if you get a non responding warning).
 About 250 files are created per match (about 850ko per match).

-It will also take some times so take a book.
+It will also take some times so take a look.

 The function `computeEagle` is used to create only the eagle serie inputs/outputs.
 For the first model, just run  `computeEagle([99748])` as this model will learn only from the algo number `99748`.

+> Warning: Make sure you have a `datasets` folder at the root of your project before running this.

 ### e.
 Specific Output